RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Preliminaries

 where $\sigma^z$ denotes the circulant matrix obtained by cyclically left-shifting the entries of the $p\times p$ identity matrix $\mathbf{I}$ by $z$ (mod $p$) positions.
 Notice that $\sigma^0=\mathbf{I}$.
 In this work, \textit{lifted} LDPC codes are obtained by replacing the non-zero (resp., zero) entries of the parity-check matrix {with} randomly generated permutation (resp., all-zero) matrices.

 Parity-check matrices of LDPC codes designed for 5G new radio (5G-NR) possess a QC structure which enables the nodes in its Tanner graph to be updated in parallel \cite{5g}.
 According to the third generation partnership project (3GPP) standard, 5G-NR LDPC codes can be obtained by lifting two types of QC base graphs, known as BG1 and BG2.
 Depending on the lifting factor, BG1 can be used for constructing LDPC codes with information bits ranging between $500$ and $8448$ bits, whereas the BG2 base matrix can be used for obtaining shorter codes with information bits ranging between $40$ and $2560$ bits \cite{5g,Bae}.
-Since the amount of resources available for transmission can change dynamically in a cellular system, 5G-NR LDPC codes are required to have rate matching functionality to select an arbitrary amount of information bits for transmission.
-The rate of a 5G-NR LDPC code can be increased by puncturing CNs in the base graph.
 The BG1 (resp., BG2) matrix is used for rates between $1/3$ and $8/9$ (resp., $1/5$ and $2/3$) \cite{5g,Bae}.